Shelbournator/thoughts/_posts/2025-12-16-uk-transmission-problem.md

 In other words, the system is built to over-allocate resources to outliers.

-In **Germany**, transmission relies on the *Mittelstand*: a "missing middle" of technically specialised, capital-intensive firms with long investment horizons.
+In **Germany**, transmission relies on the *Mittelstand*: a "middle class" of technically specialised, capital-intensive firms with long investment horizons.

 The UK has neither structure in sufficient depth.
 It has highly productive frontier firms—overwhelmingly concentrated in London—and a long tail of low-productivity firms elsewhere.